-The SET Social Venture Sandbox is an opportunity for students to collaborate with a local nonprofit organization to help effectuate a solution to alleviate a particular problem being addressed by the nonprofit partner.
+The SET Social Venture Sandbox was an opportunity for students to collaborate with a local nonprofit organization to help effectuate a solution to alleviate a particular problem being addressed by the nonprofit partner.

-Under the leadership of Dr. Tom Cesarini, SET faculty, and board members, the SET Social Venture Sandbox is intended to inspire the next generation of business leaders and social entrepreneurs.
+Under the leadership of SET faculty and board members, the SET Social Venture Sandbox was intended to inspire the next generation of business leaders and social entrepreneurs.

-Student participants in the Social Venture Sandbox will accomplish the following:
+Student participants in the Social Venture Sandbox accomplished the following:

 - Learn the fundamental principles for solving problems, fostering innovation, and creating social change

 - Develop a set of skills, tools, and practices to support their understanding of social entrepreneurship